 - You might be able to borrow more than with a credit card.

-- The interest rate you pay on a personal loan is also usually fixed (but not always).
+- The interest rate you pay on a personal loan is usually fixed (but not always - check that it is fixed not variable).

 - You can choose how long you’d like to take to repay the loan.
 Remember the length of a loan will affect the amount you’re charged in interest.